glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

    1. Continuous Integration and Continuous Deployment: We kept our continuous integration and continuous deployment infrastructure up to date.
-   1. Community outreach: Since February 2024, we attended multiple Python conferences to promote the latest work on `scikit-learn`.
-We attended the following
+   1. Community outreach: Since February 2024, we attended multiple Python conferences to promote the latest work on `scikit-learn`;
-      conferences: PyCon Lithuania, PyCon Italia, CZI Open Science, EuroSciPy, PyData Amsterdam, and PyData Paris.
+      PyCon Lithuania, PyCon Italia, CZI Open Science, EuroSciPy, PyData Amsterdam, and PyData Paris.

 ### Computing orchestration

 We dedicated resources to maintain the following projects that are related to computing
-orchestration: `joblib`, `loky`, `cloudpickle`, `threadpoolctl`, and support for Python free-threaded mode.
+orchestration: `joblib`, `loky`, `cloudpickle`, `threadpoolctl`, and worked on supporting Python free-threaded mode.

 A new version of `threadpoolctl` was released in the past few months and includes better